 The guys over at Fleck have gone as far as to include a handy home test kit and USB instructions that allow you to set the product up properly for your home’s needs.

 Once you’ve determined your water hardness, all you need to do is install the system and add salt to the brine mixture.
-It’s literally that simple.
+It’s literally that simple to soften water at home.

 Overall, the Fleck 5600SXT provides enormous value for its asking price.
-Based upon all of our research above, as well as customer feedback from various resellers, we’re extremely happy to award this completely water softening system with our Best Overall award.
+Based upon all of our research above, as well as customer feedback from various resellers, we’re extremely happy to award this system with our Best Overall award.

 2. Watts RV Water Softener